89luca89/distrobox/README.md

 	--verbose/-v:		show more verbosity
 	--version/-V:		show version

-This is used to enter the distrobox itself, personally I just create multiple profiles in my `gnome-terminal` to have multiple distros accessible.
+This is used to enter the distrobox itself.
+Personally, I just create multiple profiles in my `gnome-terminal` to have multiple distros accessible.

 ## Inside the distrobox